-Priorities for FY 2017-18 include launching and beginning implementation of the Maker Space Master Plan, designing and creating two new mobile learning libraries to better connect with community members who are not regular library users, and expanding technology lending programs.
-The Library will also expand The Big Lift Inspiring Summers Camps to help Kindergartners through third graders improve reading proficiency and evaluate out-of-school time programs to develop service models that can be used systemwide.
-Budget priorities also include the development of a plan to support and extend existing community efforts to preserve and share local history.
-The Library intends to continue to prioritize work on building projects in Atherton, Brisbane, East Palo Alto, and Pacifica.
+Priorities for FY 2017-18 include launching and beginning implementation of the Maker Space Master Plan, designing and creating two new mobile learning libraries to better connect with community members who are not regular library users and implementing community conversation programs to encourage civic engagement.
+Digital collections, technology lending programs, and WiFi access will be expanded this year, as well as Summer Camps to help Kindergartners through third graders improve reading proficiency.
+Budget priorities also include the development of plans to improve assistive technology services, evaluate out-of-school time programs, establish fundraising goals for the system, and support community efforts to preserve and share local history.
+The Library intends to continue to prioritize building projects in Atherton, Brisbane, East Palo Alto, and Pacifica.
 Additionally, the Recommended Budget includes funding to ensure the Half Moon Bay Library is beautifully furnished and equipped at its scheduled opening in 2018.